twitter-archive/twitter-kit-android/CONTRIBUTING.md

 We've use the standard [Android Testing tools](http://developer.android.com/tools/testing/testing_android.html).
 Most classes are currently using AndroidTestCase, but will slowly be migrated to JUnit 4.

 ```
-Running ./gradlew connectedCheck will perform the needed tests
+Running ./gradlew test connectedCheck will perform the needed tests
 ```

 ## Styleguide